catalystdao/papers/readme.md

 # Catalyst Papers
 This repository contains various papers released by the Catalyst protocol.

-## Catalyst - Asynchronous Autonomous Market Making via a Unit of Liquidity.pdf
+## Asynchronous Autonomous Market Making via a Unit of Liquidity
 By Alexander Lindgren, Jorge Sanmiguel.
 June 2023

 ### Abstract